taoky/admirror-speedtest/README.md

 # rsync-speedtest
 A simple rsync speedtest program for multiple-IPs (ISP) environment, to optimize the speed of syncing from upstream.

+There's a racing bug in rsync that prevents proper termination of rsync processes, and it has been workarounded in rsync-speedtest.
+See comments of `kill_rsync()` in main.rs for details.

 ## Args

 ```